balderdashy/sails-docs/models.md

 });
 ```

-Below are some more examples.
-Some of these examples include query modifiers.
+Additional examples are below, some of these include query modifiers.
 You can view more about query modifiers
 <a href="https://github.com/balderdashy/sails/wiki/Models#query-modifiers">here</a>.